scenerystack/community/docs/reference/api/sun/StickyToggleButtonModel.md

 # StickyToggleButtonModel

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/sun/blob/main/js/buttons/StickyToggleButtonModel.ts](https://github.com/phetsims/sun/blob/main/js/buttons/StickyToggleButtonModel.ts) for the most up-to-date information.

 ## Overview

 Model for a toggle button that sticks when pushed down and pops up when pushed a second time.
 Unlike other general